A handy resource page with tools, materials, and places to help start your hand-lettering and calligraphy journey. Let your creativity thrive!

 Guide sheets are a must-have for practicing calligraphy.
 I’ve created different variations of guide sheets for myself and a lot of people are asking about them, so I am making it available here.
 Hopefully, you’ll find them helpful.
 There are 9 pages in the PDF with two slant angles and various type proportions.

-Tracing Paper
+Paper

 Tracing Paper is a must-have for everyday practice and drafting composition.
-Its smooth surface keeps your pens from wearing-off too soon.
+Its smooth surface keeps your pens from wearing off too soon.

 Layout Bond is a semi-translucent paper that is more smooth than tracing paper and can take in more ink.
 I use it to practice steel nib hands.